|Page tools: Print Page Print All|

 Note that not all state and territory motor vehicle registration authorities currently identify hybrids separately.
 For 2019, where possible the data for hybrid and electric vehicles were investigated to improve the quality of coding for these vehicle types.
 This has resulted in some variations to electric vehicle data when compared to previous years.
 This improvement is noted in the microdata publication (9309.0.55.003) -> Summary -> Survey Methodology -> Data Quality,

 Further information can be found in Motor Vehicle Census, Australia.

 National Aboriginal and Torres Strait Islander Health Survey

-For information on NATSIHS items in this product, please see the Glossary or the National Aboriginal and Torres Strait Islander Health Survey.
+For information on NATSISS items in this product, please see the Glossary of the National Aboriginal and Torres Strait Islander Social Survey

 Patent and trademark applicants